arazd/CRISPR-cytidine-deaminase/README.md

 ## Biology overview
 ### CRISPR-Cas9
-CRISPR-Cas9 is a molecular system that can target specific DNA sequences and perform cuts, allowing to perform genome editing by "turning off" some genes.
+CRISPR-Cas9 is a molecular system that can target specific DNA sequences and make cuts, allowing to perform genome editing by "turning off" some genes.

 CRISPR stands for <i>clustered regularly interspaced short palindromic repeats</i> - short DNA sequences originally found in bacteria, which serve as bacterial immune system and participate in anti-viral defence [1].
 In bacterial cell these sequences are transcribed into short RNA sequences that guide the CRISPR-Cas9 system to matching sequences of DNA of the invading virus.
 Once target DNA is found, protein Cas9 performs a cut and blocks a target gene.
 This mechanism of defence allows bacteria to protect against viruses by turning off their important genes and, hence, killing the virus.